Oymak, İdil

-Oymak (Rêzok; Rizök) (Note: Alternatively transliterated as Rizok or Rjoké.) is a village in the İdil District of Şırnak Province in Turkey.
+Oymak (Rêzok) (Note: Also known as Rizök, Rizok or Rjoké.) is a village in the İdil District of Şırnak Province in Turkey.
 The village is populated by Kurds of the Hesinan tribe and had a population of 1,380 in 2021.

 The hamlet of Köşkönü is attached to the village.

 History

 Rizök (today called Oymak) was historically inhabited by Syriac Orthodox Christians.
+It was located in the Midyat kaza in the Mardin sanjak in the Diyarbekir vilayet in c.
+1900.
 In 1914, there were 100 Syriacs, as per the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
-It was located in the kaza of Midyat.